The Federal Work-Study Program

 What if I want to change jobs?

 Once you are hired for a job you cannot change jobs until the end of the semester, or the beginning of the academic year or summer programs.
 You may quit your job at any time if you so choose, but you should inform your employer in advance.
 If you are changing your job, you need to secure another authorization form from the Financial Aid Office to be signed by your new supervisor.
-You may review the job book or website for open positions if you do not have a particular job in mind.
+You may review the job book for open positions if you do not have a particular job in mind.

 What if my work-study award is revised?